 Failure to plan ahead – even if it’s just days or hours ahead – is one of the biggest mistakes that we see countless LA customers make on a weekly basis, and it inevitably results in financial and logistical headaches – and embarrassing moments at the velvet ropes of entry – that could easily have been avoided.

 What time do Los Angeles nightclubs usually open?

-Nightclubs in Los Angeles usually open around 10:00 PM to 10:30 PM.
-If you want to avoid lines, we recommend arriving by 10:00 PM.
+Clubs in Los Angeles usually open around 10:00 PM to 10:30 PM.
+If you want to avoid long lines, we recommend arriving by 10:00 PM.

 What time do Los Angeles nightclubs typically close?

 Most Los Angeles clubs will close at 2:00 AM.
 The EDM venues typically stay open past 2:00, but last call for alcohol is always 2 AM.

 What is the dress code like at Los Angeles clubs?